County of Conviction: Los Angeles

 Convicted of: Second Degree Murder

-On July 21, 1990, Dolores Macias’ children (Melody Alvarez, age four and Gilbert Alvarez, age five) and her sister Olivia Orozco’s daughter (Lynette Orozco, age four) were playing outside in a small swimming pool in the backyard of Olivia’s home.
+On July 21, 1990, Dolores Macias’ children (Melody Alvarez, age four and Gilbert Alvarez, age five) and her sister Olivia Orozco’s daughter (Lynette Orozco, age four) were playing outside in a small swimming pool in Oliva’s backyard.
 While Olivia and Dolores were inside the house, Melody came inside and told them that Lynette was “playing dead” and had mucous coming out of her mouth.
 Olivia and Dolores ran outside to the swimming pool and found Gilbert holding Lynette in the pool.
-Dolores attempted CPR on Lynette while Olivia phoned 911.
+Dolores attempted CPR on Lynette while Olivia called 911.

 Officer Robert Diaz responded to the 911 call.
 When he arrived at Olivia’s home, he found Lynette unconscious on a couch and performed CPR until the paramedics arrived.
 Once the paramedics arrived, Officer Diaz interviewed Olivia, Dolores, and Melody.
 Melody told Officer Diaz that she, Lynette, and Gilbert were in the swimming pool, and that Gilbert had held Lynette’s head under water until mucous came out of Lynette’s mouth.
 In a subsequent interview, Gilbert admitted he was mad at Lynnette and may have been touching her when she drowned.